lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology {#Term}
 This section defines the terminology and acronyms used in this document.

+Note that the SCHC acronym is pronounced like "sheek" in English (or "chic" in French).
+Therefore, this document writes "a SCHC Packet" instead of "an SCHC Packet".

 * Abort.
 A SCHC Fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

 * All-0.
 The SCHC Fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).